 Doing that in a hard floor camper just isn’t going to happen.

 Having a 55L freezer is gold

 One of the modifications I did to the camper trailer was to install a 55L freezer, along with a big solar and battery system to run it.
-There’s nothing better than having pre-made, delicious home cooked food ready to go, or pulling ice cream out of the freezer.
+There’s nothing better than having pre-made, delicious home cooked food ready to go, (we love vacuum sealing for camping!)or pulling ice cream out of the freezer.
 It wasn’t a cheap modification, but it was certainly worth while doing.
 If you want to know more about this, have a read of this post: Camper trailer solar and electrical upgrade.

 Essentially though, we took 400W of panels and mounted them to the existing boat loader, so they are permanently wired up.
 To see closer photos of it all, check out Boat loader solar panel system.

 The build quality overall, is pretty good.
 There are some obvious flaws, some of which I’ve fixed up and some of which were pure laziness on the manufacturers part but overall, its a solid unit.
 We’ve bounced it all over WA, including some truly awful roads and so far had nothing major go wrong with it.
 It’s been to Steep Point, way into the Northern Territory to Lorella Springs Station, and spent several nights in the Pilbara at Kalgans Pool, the Gibb River Road and plenty more.

 Setup and pack away time, effort and mess